Ambasa

 Ambasa (アンバサ) is a milk-based soft drink sold by the Coca-Cola Company.
 It was introduced in Japan 1982, and into South Korea in 1984.
-Variants of this drink, like non-carbonated or fruits (melon and strawberry) flavoured versions, are sold in Japan.
+Variants of this drink, like non-carbonated or fruit (melon and strawberry) flavoured versions, are sold in Japan.
 The Korean version includes water, liquid fructose, sugar, skim milk powder, carbon dioxide, and citric acid.